L2-Lagrange/Simple-LM1875-sound-system/README.md

 Dropping 24V to 5V on a linear regulator is a lot, and the rail draws more than ~15-20mA of current it will get extremely hot.
 You may need a buck converter instead of linear regulator depending on the reciever, or you could use a reciever on a completely different board.

 There is a lot of wiggle room for capacitance on the rails.
 For the capacitor voltage rating, use a value that is around 50% higher than your power rail.
 For a 24V rail you want to use at least 35V rated capacitors.
 I used 50V rated capacitors in my build.

+The reciever is interchangable, and the system would greatly benifit from a higher quality reciever.
+One can be made with an ESP32 and PCM5102 module, or you can use a professoinal bluetooth reciever.
+Depending on what reciever you use, you can get by without the filter board entirely.